chibiboba/JS-202/My Notes/Cheet Sheet.md

 - In fact, it may even apply your styles to several tags with the same ID.
 You will run into problems with JavaScript, though, if you try to take advantage of this behavior.

 - Use the W3C HTML validator to catch accidental ID duplication.

+- Note: Use CSS ID selectors sparingly, this will help avoid issues in the CSS.

 <u>Recommendation</u>